The Right to Information Act is aimed to promote openness, transparency and accountability in Administration.

 Under the DPCO, 2013, ceiling price of scheduled medicines is fixed based on the market based data, inter alia, by taking simple average prices of all those manufacturers who have market share more than or equal to 1% of total market turnover on the basis of Moving Annual Turnover (MAT) of a specified medicine.
 The ceiling price is derived by adding 16% margin on the simple average price to the retailer (PTR) for the specified medicine.
 As provided for under the Order, the local taxes if actually paid, wherever applicable on actual basis, will be added to the ceiling price to arrive at the Maximum Retail Price to the consumers.

-NPPA has fixed the ceiling prices in respect of 871 medicines (including medicines for diabetes, cancer, cardiovascular diseases, Asthma, HIV, analgesics and antipyretics and TB etc).
+NPPA has fixed the ceiling prices in respect of 881 medicines under NLEM 2015 (as on 31.12.2020) (including medicines for diabetes, cancer, cardiovascular diseases, Asthma, HIV, analgesics and antipyretics and TB etc).
 Upward revision in the prices of scheduled formulations is permissible to the extent of increase in the Wholesale Price Index (WPI) for the particular year.
-NPPA has revised the ceiling prices in respect of 870 scheduled drugs after incorporating WPI @ 1.88468 % for the year 2020 (w.e.f.
-01.04.2020) in compliance with the provisions contained in para 16 of DPCO, 2013.
-Ceiling price of one scheduled formulation was fixed on 03.04.2020.

 NPPA is also empowered, in case of extra-ordinary circumstances, if it considers necessary to do so in public interest, to fix the ceiling price or retail price of any drug for such period, as it may deem fit and where the ceiling price or retail price of the drug is already fixed and notified, the NPPA may allow an increase or decrease in the ceiling price or the retail price, as the case may be, irrespective of annual wholesale price index for that year.